valentinradu/Trellis/README.md

 ### Blocking an action

-There is no built-in way to block an action, one of the rules Firestarter follows is: once an action is sent, it will always either complete or fail.
+There is no built-in way to block an action, one of the rules Trellis follows is: once an action is sent, it will always either complete or fail.
 This is keeping everything consistent and predictable and it's helpful for debugging.
 However, it's trivial to add a `.noop` action that gets ignored by all your services.
 Redirecting to this `.noop` action in the middleware will behave like you're blocking current the action while keeping things predictable and consistent.

 ```swift
 // Blocking actions when the user is not authenticated